Greem3/LVC-StardewValleyMod/README.md

 ## [Installation Guide]

-Download and Install SMAPI
+- Download and Install SMAPI
-Unzip this Mod into the game's Mods folder.
+- Unzip the mod version you want from the "DownloadRelease" folder in your mods folder

 ## [How Setup Voice Chat]